airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 This page contains the setup guide and reference information for the Google Sheets source connector.

 :::info
 The Google Sheets source connector pulls data from a single Google Sheets spreadsheet.
+Each sheet (tab) within a spreadsheet can be replicated.
 To replicate multiple spreadsheets, set up multiple Google Sheets source connectors in your Airbyte instance.
 No other files in your Google Drive are accessed.
 :::

 ## Prerequisites